Unity-Technologies/UnityDataTools/Analyzer/README.md

 same as those in the *object_view* with the addition of the *asset_name* that contains the filename of the asset.

+## asset_dependencies_view  (AssetBundleProcessor)

+This view lists the dependencies of all the assets.
+You can filter by id or asset_name to get all the dependencies of an asset.
+Conversely, filtering by dep_id will return all the assets that depend on this object.
+This can be useful to figure out why an asset was included in a build.

 ## animation_view (AnimationClipProcessor)

 This provides additional information about AnimationClips.
 The columns are the same as those in